-The Cryo-EM core facility offers high-resolution Cryo-EM imaging services and instrumentation.
+The newly revamped Cryo-EM core facility at the Sanford Burnham Prebys Medical Discovery Institute offers high-resolution Cryo-EM imaging services and instrumentation.

 The facility is optimized for single particle analysis (SPA) workflows and offers Cryo-EM solutions for a wide range of research including drug discovery in collaboration with the Conrad Prebys Center.
 Cryo-EM SPA data can be used to generate high resolution maps and atomic models of proteins and other macromolecules.
 Additionally, this data can capture different conformational states of the macromolecule in the sample, potentially offering additional insight into their function.